emreisler/HealthyAirApplication/README.md

 Notify users to inform them about result if result is 1 than "This place is harmful" else "This place is safe"

-Web service details:
+Web service details:\n
 ->Running on google cloud platform.
 ->Using python flask framework.
 ->Inclued python module which used for train the machine learning model.

-Machine learning model details:
+Machine learning model details:\n
 ->The model uses K-Nearest Neighbor algorithm to train and test model.
 ->Python scikit-learn library is used for this purpose.
 ->Training data (.csv) is prepared dummy which includes about 12000 rows and 12 columns in each row(11 input and 1 label).